-If you're looking to go shopping, Berlin and Milan both offer plenty of spots.
+If you're looking to go shopping, Berlin and Milan both offer plenty of first-rate spots.

 Known for shopping, Berlin draws large crowds to its stores.
 Bookshops, flea markets, luxury boutiques and artisan shops all make up the shopping scene in the city.
 Kurfürstendamm is one of the most famous shopping districts in the city.